shanekhw/shanekhw.github.io/projects.md

 ![SAM](https://www.dropbox.com/s/ye4fb12epe6fn4o/ExperiSAM.png?raw=1)

 Monocopters have so far used two actuators to achieve flight and control, a thrust unit and a flap.
 In this work, we use only the thrust unit to achieve both.
 By changing the thrust in a certain manner during each cycle of rotation, SAM can translate vertically and laterally.
+As compared to other single-actuator UAVs, SAM has much higher flight efficiency as the wing helps in producing useful aerodynamic lift and provides passive stability.
+The wing planform and location of the thrust unit is optimised to achieve the best performance.
+Simulations and experiment results can be found in -

+- [Achieving efficient controlled flight with a single actuator](

 ### 2. Semi-rigid Foldable Wing Structure

 Currently a work in progress.
 Details will be updated at a later stage.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzgyOTIxODc5LC03Nzk1Njg5NjUsLTQ5Mz
-czNjQzNywtMTUyMjE2MTIyNywxMTEyNTgwNTg4LC0xMzcyMTk5
-ODcyLC0xMjI3NjUzNjU1LDE3MjE0MDUyMzIsMTI1NDM5OTUwOS
-wtMTI0MjI4MDAwNywyNzkwNjc5MTldfQ==
+eyJoaXN0b3J5IjpbMTE1NzIxNjAwNywtNzc5NTY4OTY1LC00OT
+M3MzY0MzcsLTE1MjIxNjEyMjcsMTExMjU4MDU4OCwtMTM3MjE5
+OTg3MiwtMTIyNzY1MzY1NSwxNzIxNDA1MjMyLDEyNTQzOTk1MD
+ksLTEyNDIyODAwMDcsMjc5MDY3OTE5XX0=
 -->